Feds: Capital One suspect may have hacked 30-plus companies

-SEATTLE (AP) — Federal prosecutors say a woman charged in a massive data breach at Capital One may have hacked more than 30 other organizations.
+Federal prosecutors say a woman charged in a massive data breach at Capital One may have hacked more than 30 other organizations.

 Paige Thompson, of Seattle, was arrested last month after the FBI said she obtained personal information from more than 100 million Capital One credit applications.
 There is no evidence the data was sold or distributed to others.